lmoody811/DinoMadness/README.md

 Press 7: The player has low gravity.
 Press 8: The player runs 2x walking speed.
 Press 9: The player runs 4x walking speed.
 Press 0: The player runs 8x walking speed.

+5. Note: A build of this game cannot be pushed to GitHub due to size constraints.
+Everthing necessary to rebuild should be in the repo.